 In 2012, Daniel was hired straight out of the Academy by Howard Shore to work on the feature film The Hobbit: An Unexpected Journey.
 At the end of 2012, Daniel moved to Los Angeles to work as a freelance composer & orchestrator.

-In 2016, Daniel was commissioned to orchestrate the worldwide theme for the Rio Olympic Games (which aired on ESPN).
-It was this project that won him his first Emmy Award in 2017.
+In 2016, Daniel was commissioned by Lucas Vidal to orchestrate the worldwide theme for the Rio Olympic Games (which aired on ESPN).
+It was this project that won the 2016 Sports Emmy Award for best music direction.